View Anne Hjarne's Obituary on JournalInquirer.com and share memories

 Anne Hjarne, 89, of Topsham, Maine, widow of Francis Hjarne, passed away Tuesday, Feb.
 11, 2020 at The Highlands in Topsham.

-She is survived by her children, Mark Staknis, of Concord, Massachusetts, Renee Beal, of Harpswell, Maine, Robin Simms, of Manchester; stepchildren, Philip Hjarne and Keith Hjarne, both of Stafford; her sister, Patricia Clark, of North Providence, Rhode Island; and five grandchildren.
+She is survived by her children, Mark Staknis of Concord, Massachusetts, Renee Beal of Harpswell, Maine, Robin Simms of Manchester; stepchildren, Philip Hjarne and Keith Hjarne, both of Stafford; her sister Patricia Clark of N. Providence, Rhode Island; and five grandchildren.
 She is predeceased by her husband of 37 years, Francis Hjarne; her first husband, John Staknis; her brother, Edmund Patnaude; and sister, Barbara Busby.

 Funeral services and burial are private.